The Legend of Heroes: Trails from Zero: Reception

 Trails from Zero received "generally favorable" reviews, according to review aggregator Metacritic, with praise going to its story, cast of characters, combat mechanics, and music.
 Along with Trails to Azure, Comic Book Resources highlighted the game's "persistent overarching storyline, immersive and detailed settings, masterful character development [and] unique battle system".
 They noted that despite the lack of an official localization at the time, the plot and characters were integral to understanding later games in the series.
-Jason Schreier of Bloomberg considered the 2022 English release to be among the best games of the year.
+Jason Schreier of Bloomberg considered its 2022 English release to be among the best games of the year.